 - Post-surgical wound grafts and flaps

-The Palliative Care service at Windsor Hills Nursing Center offers a comprehensive, multidisciplinary care program for patients with advanced illnesses.
-Our compassionate care enables our residents to live with quality and dignity, making it possible for you to leave your family and friends in our care, secure in the knowledge that their final days are comfortable.
+The palliative care services at Windsor Hills Nursing Center offer a comprehensive, multidisciplinary care program for patients with advanced illnesses.
+Our compassionate care enable our residents to live with quality and dignity, making it possible for you to leave your family and friends in our care, secure in the knowledge that their final days are comfortable.

 You and your loved one need time for some rest and relaxation.
 We provide the caregiver relief with our Restore and Rejuvenate Program for your loved one, so you can take care of yourself.